K. K. Aroor

 K. Kunju Nair (1889 – 1984) was an Indian actor, singer and music composer in Malayalam cinema.
 He was the main character in Balan, the first sound film in Malayalam film in history.

 Biography

 After Balan, Aroor changed his name to K. K. Aroor.
-There were 23 songs in Balan, all of which composed by Ibrahim and K.K.Aroor and written by Muthukulam Raghavan Pillai.
+There were 23 songs in Balan, all of which were composed by Ibrahim and K.K.Aroor and written by Muthukulam Raghavan Pillai.
 He subsequently acted in Jnanambika.
 He later joined the Harikatha Kalakshepam drama troupe.
 In 1973, P. A. Thomas gave him a small role in his film Kudumbini, after which he retired from cinema.

 He was married to Pankajakshiyamma, with whom he had a son, Vasudevan.
 Struggling financially, he worked as a server in a tea shop during the last days of his life.
 He died in 1984 in Pallai.